webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 ## Enable Public Collections Gallery

-To active the public collections gallery:
+To activate the public collections gallery:

-1. Navigate to org **Settings**.
+1. Navigate to org **Settings** (only available to org admins).
 2. Toggle _Enable public collections gallery_ on.
 3. Save.

-You can share the link to your public collections gallery by copying the lin in org **Settings**, or by clicking on the copy button next to the _Visit public collections gallery_ link in the org dashboard.
+You can share the link to your public collections gallery by copying the link in org **Settings**, or by clicking on the copy button next to the _Visit public collections gallery_ link in the org dashboard.

 ### Customizing the Gallery